 Campus Partnerships

-The Intergroup Dialogue Program is associated with the interdisciplinary academic department of Department of Cultural Foundations of Education, located in the School of Education.
-The project has received funding and support through the Chancellor’s Initiative Fund, the Office of Academic Affairs and the Division of Student Affairs.
-Our program is strengthened through cross-university collaboration including:
+The Intergroup Dialogue Program is located in the School of Education.
+The project has received funding and support through the Chancellor’s Initiative Fund, the Office of Academic Affairs, and the Division of Student Affairs.

 - Department of Communications and Rhetorical Studies